wp-plugins/wp-spamshield/readme.txt

 Version 1.1.0.0, *released 04/07/14*

 * Replaced all instances of eregi() function, which is deprecated in PHP 5.3.
 (Meaning it still works, but is being phased out and will be eliminated in a future version.)
-The plugin was already fully compatible with PHP 5.2 and below, and this update ensures full compatibility with PHP 5.3+.
+The plugin was already fully compatible with PHP 5.2 and below, and this update ensures compatibility with PHP 5.3+.
 * Added new filters to the spam blocking algorithm.

 Version 1.0.1.1, *released 04/03/14*